bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Range/comparePoint](https://developer.mozilla.org/en-US/docs/Web/API/Range/comparePoint "The Range.comparePoint() method returns -1, 0, or 1 depending on whether the referenceNode is before, the same as, or after the Range.")
+[Range/comparePoint](https://developer.mozilla.org/en-US/docs/Web/API/Range/comparePoint 'The Range.comparePoint() method returns -1, 0, or 1 depending on whether the referenceNode is before, the same as, or after the Range.')

 In all current engines.